pikatchu/closedsource/book/0008-the_feed.md

 He shifted uncomfortably, glancing to the side.
 Did no one else find this strange?

-That’s when he noticed the girl sitting next to him.
+That's when he noticed the girl sitting next to him.

-She wasn’t watching her screen.
+She wasn't watching her screen.

 She was watching him.

 She tilted her head, then reached up and powered her screen down.
-The glow faded from her face, and for the first time, Leo saw real curiosity in someone’s eyes.
+The glow faded from her face, and for the first time, Leo saw real curiosity in someone's eyes.

 She leaned toward him and whispered, “You look so uncomfortable right now.”

 Leo blinked.
-“You mean… this isn’t weird to you?”
+“You mean… this isn't weird to you?”

 She laughed under her breath.
 “Nope.
-I guess I’m just used to it.”
+I guess I'm just used to it.”

 Leo hesitated.
 “You… like this?”

 She shrugged.
 “I dunno.
-It’s just what we do.”
+It's just what we do.”
 She gave him a small smile.
-“I’m Jenny, by the way.”
+“I'm Jenny, by the way.”

 Leo felt himself relax a little.
-“I’m Leo.”
+“I'm Leo.”

 Jenny glanced at his bag.
 Her eyes widened slightly.
 “Wait… is that a book?”

 Leo tensed.
 “Uh…”

 Jenny grinned.
-“That’s so cool.”
+“That's so cool.”

 Leo blinked.
 “It is?”

 She nodded.
-“I’ve never seen a real book before.”
+“I've never seen a real book before.”
 Her voice lowered.
 “I always wanted to learn chess, you know.”

-Leo’s heartbeat slowed.
-For the first time since stepping into this school, he didn’t feel completely alone.
+Leo's heartbeat slowed.
+For the first time since stepping into this school, he didn't feel completely alone.